 Semi-Modal Verbs Explained

-Semi-modal verbs (also knows as marginal modal verbs, a semi-auxiliary, or a lexical auxiliary) are a unique group of verbs that function similarly to modal verbs (e.g. can, must, or should) but do not always follow all the typical grammar rules associated with them.
+Semi-modal verbs (also known as marginal modal verbs, a semi-auxiliary, or a lexical auxiliary) are a unique group of verbs that function similarly to modal verbs (e.g. can, must, or should) but do not always follow all the typical grammar rules associated with them.

 Understanding semi-modals helps deepen comprehension of English’s nuances, especially in terms of expressing obligation, ability, permission, and necessity.